ryandeussing/dev-log/2014-04-07-yeoman-gh-pages.md

 - commit regular dev changes to `master`, and re-use the above command when you want to push `dist` to `gh-pages` **no need to switch branches**

 now a snippet: `git push gh-pages`

+### note: that only works for project pages

+user pages must be on the master branch, so using Yeoman I have to push the 'dist' data totally separately.
+Maybe use a submodule?